 SFD pellets had an ash content on a dry basis of 32.8 wt%, relatively high if compared to lignocellulosic biomasses (typically with ash content on a dry basis below 15 wt% (Mu et al., 2024)).

-Table 1 shows the ultimate analysis of SFD pellets and ASFD: the calcination treatment of SFD pellets was carried out effectively, since a decrease in carbon content was found, from 34.3 wt% down to 0.5 wt%, i.e., all carbon was combusted.
+Table 1 shows the ultimate analysis of SFD pellets and ASFD: the calcination treatment of SFD pellets was carried out effectively since a decrease in carbon content was found, from 34.3 wt% down to 0.5 wt%, i.e., all carbon was combusted.

 Table 1: Ultimate analysis of SFD and ASFD